-The Society of Automotive Engineers International focuses on the development of standards for the transportation industries.
+The Society of Automotive Engineers International focuses developing of standards for the transportation industries.
 Most testing organizations that supply the automotive, truck, and aircraft industries strive to get SAE certification.

 Issue 4 of SR-332 provides methods for predicting the reliability of hardware.
 Known as the Telcordia Reliability Prediction Procedure, it uses data collected from major companies to develop ways to predict the success of equipment.

-Underwriters Laboratories conducts research and analysis regarding safety to develop standards to guide commercialization of technology.
+Underwriters Laboratories conducts research and analysis regarding safety for developing standards to guide the commercialization of technology.
 It provides safety certifications, validations, testing, inspection, auditing, advising, and training.